Savoring a cup of hot tea is something I look forward to at the end of nearly every day.

 Yesterday evening, I sampled a brand new (for me) flavor, Jasmine Green Tea from Bulk Herb Store.

 I vaguely remember sipping a cup of Jasmine tea several years ago (a memento from my grandma’s trip to China) and disliking the flavor.
 However, Bulk Herb Store teas are always a big hit at our home, so decided to give Jasmine tea another chance.
-I ordered a half-pound of Shoshanna’s Jasmine Green Tea (which is on sale this week, by the way) and eagerly poured a cup.
+I ordered a half-pound of Shoshanna’s Jasmine Green Tea and eagerly poured a cup.

 Admittedly, I’m still partial to my favorite Pomegranate Green Tea.
 Jasmine tea is a bit flowery tasting for my preference.
 (Perhaps I simply wasn’t meant to be a Jasmine tea drinker?)